 - Who They Deny: As with many others, the last customer to check-in will be the first involuntarily denied.

-- What They Offer: United offers compensation in an amount determined by the airline, and any travel certificates offered must be used within 1 year.
+- What They Offer: United offers compensation up to $10,000, and any travel certificates offered must be used within 1 year.

 - Who They Deny: United is vague on how it determines involuntary denials, but factors it lists include fare class, itinerary, frequent flyer status, check-in time and advanced seat assignments.